Anshler/fake_news_detector/README.md

 Due to the strong development of the internet in recent years, news all over the world are transmitted faster and faster through news websites, social media, blogs, etc. However, this also make it easier for Fake news to spread, which, sometimes, can lead to the outbreak of mass hysteria and negative impact on society.

 In this paper, we have we researched and built a machine learning model that can distinguish fake news from real news.
 Firstly, we introduce two datasets of English and Vietnamese articles.
 Secondly, we use different algorithms to train our model to predict on each dataset.
 Finally, we compare the results and draw conclusions.
-Specifically, we discovered that the English test using TF-IDF Vectorization with Passive-Aggressive Classifier produced the highest accuracy.
+Specifically, we discovered that the English test using TF-IDF Vectorization with Passive-Aggressive Classifier produced the highest accuracy of 96.12%.

 _Read our report_ [here](Fake%20news%20detection.pdf)